Is Raw Food Healthier than Cooked Food?

 If you are still a raw food lover, there are certain things you can do to balance your intake.
-Never, ever consume icy drinks (always room temperature or warm!) and drink ginger tea throughout your day.
+Try not to consume icy drinks (always room temperature or warm!) and drink ginger tea throughout your day.
 Ensure that you are eating enough protein, since it’s an important source of both heat and energy.
 Also be sure to use warming spices as seasonings (I even season my salads sometimes) – these include things like nutmeg, cinnamon, black pepper, clove, chives, and red pepper.

 But most importantly, try to change your diet to include more cooked greens and veg.
-It’s one of the best things you can do for your health, especially if you are trying to recover from a disorder and need all the energy you can get.
 There is nothing more nourishing than, for example, a nice soft cooked sweet potato that is so smooth it’s basically chewed for you!
 Your body has to do hardly any work to break down and extract a powerhouse of healing nutrients.
 Warm plant foods are a staple in my diet and I wouldn’t trade them for the world.

 What’s your ideal ratio of raw to cooked foods?
 Have you noticed an improvement in your health since including more warming/cooked food?
 Let me know below, and I’ll see you guys very soon! x